leenakapadiya/Seenema/DEVELOPMENT.md

   * `git clone https://github.com/leenapagdar/Seenema.git`

-## The layout of your directory structure
+# The layout of the directory structure
 1. **./.github/workflows:** GitHub Actions workflows for continuous integration and automation tasks.
 1. **./reports:** Weekly team meeting reports.
 1. **./seenema-backend/src/main:** contains source code for the backend of the project.